 In fact, you don’t have to use a wheelchair at all.
 Ambulatory tennis (playing on your feet or prosthetics) is another way of playing the game that might be right for you.

 A great way to get started in the game is to come along to one of our come and try sessions.
-You can expect a session full of fun and at the end of you will be able to play tennis.
+You can expect a session full of fun and at the end of it you will be able to play tennis.
 Experienced accredited coaches will take you through a range of games and activities designed to get you started in the sport.